 - Don’t wear short skirts and shorts or even shortened trousers.
 Your knee can’t be visible, and in some temples, even part of the feet is forbidden.
 Make sure to wear full-length trousers or skirts.
 In most places, it’s not a problem if your ankle is visible, but for example in the Grand Palace in Bangkok, they will only let you in if you wear full-length trousers.

 - It’s forbidden to wear tight-fitting trousers such as leggings or something that shows off forms and is too tight.

 - Don’t wear any clothing that has holes in, such as ripped jeans.

 - Don’t wear vests or any top without sleeves, because you can’t show your shoulders.
 You can wear t-shirts or cover your shoulders with some scarves.
-In some temples, such as the Grand Palace, scarfs are not enough and they won’t let you in if you don’t have shirts that cover your shoulders.
+In some temples, such as the Grand Palace in Bangkok, scarfs are not enough and they won’t let you in if you don’t have shirts that cover your shoulders.